-The term 'Government Sponsored Enterprise (GSE)' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Government Sponsored Enterprise (GSE)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A government sponsored enterprise is a financial service operations that the U.S. Congress created by law.
 Their purpose is to improve the amount of credit that flows into specific areas of the American economy.
 They were also intended to help those parts of the capital markets become more transparent and efficient as well as to lessen risks for investors and capital suppliers.